David F. Sandberg: Shifting to feature films (2013–present)

-In 2013, he began to shift his focus away from animation and documentary works and towards horror short films.
+In 2013, he began to shift his focus away from animation and documentary works and towards short horror films.
 According to Sandberg, his original goal with filmmaking had been to make horror and sci-fi films, and he felt he needed to have some existing work in that field in order to get funding for future work.
-Lacking any funding of his own, his shorts were made with no budget—his equipment and props consisted mostly of items he already had or could buy very cheaply, and his only cast and crew were himself and Lotta Losten, his wife.
-He released his films on both Vimeo and YouTube, using his alias ponysmasher.

-In 2013, he released his second horror short, Lights Out, which centered around a monster that only exists when the lights are turned out.
+Lacking any funding of his own, his shorts were made with no budget: his equipment and props consisted mostly of items he already had or could buy very cheaply, and his only cast and crew were himself and Lotta Losten, his wife.
+He released his films on both Vimeo and YouTube, using his alias "ponysmasher".
+He then released his second horror short, Lights Out (2013), which centered around a monster that only exists when the lights are turned out.
 The film was a viral success, and quickly garnered millions of views.
 According to Sandberg, his life changed "in every way imaginable" after Lights Out; he began receiving tons of messages from film industry people who wanted to work with him.

 One of these contacts was Lawrence Grey, a producer who wanted to adapt Lights Out into a feature-length film.
 Grey brought screenwriter Eric Heisserer and producer James Wan on board to collaborate and produce a script with Sandberg, who would also direct the new feature.
 The film (also titled Lights Out) began production in mid-2015, and premiered at LA Film Festival in June 2016.
 The film was a massive box office success, grossing $148 million on a $5 million budget, and a moderate critical success, earning a 76% approval score on Rotten Tomatoes and a 58 out of 100 score on Metacritic.
 Sandberg next directed Annabelle: Creation, a prequel to supernatural horror film Annabelle and the fourth film in The Conjuring Universe.
 The film was released in 2017 to positive reviews and box office success.

 In 2019, Sandberg directed the DC Extended Universe superhero film Shazam!, based on the DC Comics character of the same name.
 The film received positive reviews.
+In April 2019, TheWrap reported that Sandberg would direct a sequel for New Line Cinema called Shazam!
+Fury of the Gods.
+In 2023, after the release of Shazam!
+Fury of the Gods, Sandberg stated he was "done" with the superhero genre and expressed a desire to return to horror.
+He then directed and produced the 2025 film adaptation of the video game Until Dawn.

-In April 2019, TheWrap reported that New Line Cinema is developing a sequel with Sandberg returning to direct.
-He is set to direct and produce the horror film The Culling with his wife Lotta Losten through their production company Mångata.
+Sandberg is set to direct and produce the horror film The Culling with his wife Lotta Losten through their production company Mångata.
 The film will be distributed by Lionsgate.
-He is set to direct the film adaptation of Cullen Bunn and Jack T. Cole's "The Unsound" graphic novel and thriller film Below, both for Netflix.
+He is set to direct the film adaptation of Cullen Bunn and Jack T. Cole's graphic novel The Unsound and thriller Below, both for Netflix.